 I finally found a course with a practical truth approach.
 I needed to learn how to calculate SIL according to IEC-61511.
 The SILcet calculation tool gives a lot of respect at first but it is very easy to use after doing the exercises.

 Interesting.
 It is a good course if you are looking to learn how to design safety functions.
 What I liked the most was the support of the instructor with very good technical knowledge.
-It is not a risk analysis course but a design and SIL calculation.
+It is not a risk analysis course but design of SIFs and verification.

 The course is very interesting and practical.
 It has really exposed me to the world of functional safety and how to apply the data to SIF design.
 Now I am able to read design document and understand the content.
 What is more, I now have the knowledge to make meaningful contributions during project design meetings.
 Honestly speaking, the benefits are more than the price I paid because other training providers charge more and students don’t get much from their training.
 The SILcet tool is the most important of this training because without it, it is difficult for engineers to design SIF as they have to pay huge amount for software like Exsilentia, Safeguard Profiler etc. Excellent support received from trainer.